Higher efficiency, lower emissions

 According to a range of studies, IT is responsible for 2.3% to 3.7% of global CO2 emissions.
 This figure is roughly equivalent to the emissions produced by the shipping industry – and is on the rise.
 With this in mind, we should not merely see IT as a tool with which to promote sustainability in other areas of business activities (known as “greening by IT”).
 Instead, there is considerable potential to make improvements in relation to IT hardware, software and infrastructure (known as “greening of IT”).

-Free download: “Greening of IT” whitepaper
+Free download: Whitepaper: “Greening of IT” (in German only)

 Discover how hardware, software and IT infrastructure affect sustainability and how you could benefit commercially from the greening of IT.
 Our experts provide tips on first steps and how to implement a sustainable IT strategy.

-A selection of the insights in our “Greening of IT” whitepaper
+A selection of the insights in our “Greening of IT” whitepaper:

 • What role the manufacturing of end devices plays in CO2 emissions